Kimberley Farmers’ Market

 An integral part of the community fabric.

-Every Thursday evening in the summer, live music permeates the tree-lined, pedestrian-only downtown street as locals, visitors, food producers, and artisans gather for the Kimberley Farmers’ Market.
-A saunter through the crowd reveals local bakers, farmers, visual artists and ready to eat food.
-Now an integral part of the Kimberley community fabric, the market has become a perfect place to stock up on the way in or out of town for the weekend.
+Every Thursday evening in the summer, live music permeates the pedestrian-only street as locals, visitors, food producers, and artisans gather just steps from the iconic Platzl and its restaurants and shops.
+A saunter through the crowd reveals local bakers, farmers, visual artists, ready-to-eat food, and beautifully crafted goods.

 We are grateful to be able to live and play here, and would like to acknowledge that Kimberley (k̓ukamaʔnam) and our surrounding lands are located on the unceded traditional territory of the Ktunaxa (? amak?is) Nation.